hdShang/arxiv-daily/docs/cs-AI/2025-09-24/papers/250920021v1-embodied-ai-from-llms-to-world-models.md

 ---
 layout: default
-title: Embodied AI: From LLMs to World Models
+title: "Embodied AI: From LLMs to World Models"
 ---

 # Embodied AI: From LLMs to World Models